swashata/wp-webpack-script/README.md

 all your frontend assets (js, css, images, svgs) in the most optimized way and make it work within your WordPress theme or plugin.

-Keeping that in mind, wpack.io provides two dependencies for your projects:
+Keeping that in mind, wpack.io provides three dependencies for your projects:

 1. `@wpackio/entrypoint` - As main dependency of your `package.json`.
 1. `@wpackio/scripts` - As main dev dependency of your `package.json`.